ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

     COMMIT;
 ```

-To confirm creating the relevant tables on the default sqlite database, type `python manage.py migrate` or `python manage.py syncdb` on older Django versions.
+To confirm creating the relevant tables in the default sqlite database, type `python manage.py migrate` or `python manage.py syncdb` on older Django versions.
 Django will create authentication tables by default and the empty `fishes_fish` table in a sqlite3 database.
-It will ask if you want to create a superuser as this is the first time you run Django.
+The prompt will ask if you want to create a superuser as this is the first time you have run Django.

-If for some reason you do not get prompted to create a superuser, in the command prompt, type:
+If for some reason you do not get prompted to create a superuser, at the command prompt, type:

 ```bash
 $ python manage.py createsuperuser
 ```

 Follow the instructions to create an administrator's account.
-Luckily Django provides a built-in admin page that lets you quickly insert and modify data.
-However, you need to activate this ability by editing the `admin.py` file inside the `fishes` folder.
+Django provides a built-in admin page that lets you insert and modify data.
+The feature needs to be activated by editing the `admin.py` file inside the `fishes` folder.
 Add the following code after `from django.contrib import admin`

 ```python
     ...